Riouken/cTab/README.md

 * Fix marker text alignment (some recent ArmA update changed the default from right to center)
 * Speedup of interface startup
 * General performance improvements
+* Added ability to switch interface position of TAD, Android and MicroDAGR in overlay mode from left to right

 ### 2.1.1 ###
 * Support for updated CBA keybinding API (introduced with CBA 1.20 RC6)